CatalogueOfLife/coldp/README.md

 #### combinationExAuthorshipID
 A list of identifiers for ex-authors of the exact combination (not the original combination).
 Multiple author identifiers should be concatenated with a pipe `|` symbol.
-The order and number of identifiers must always match up the names given in `combinationExAuthorship`.
+If `combinationExAuthorship` is given, the order and number of author names and identifiers must always match up.
+Author identifiers must refer to an existing Author.ID within this data package.

 *added in v1.1*